Erik of Pomerania: Coup d'état

-When the Danish nobility subsequently opposed his rule and refused to ratify his choice of Bogislaw IX, Duke of Pomerania as the next King of Denmark, King Eric left Denmark in response and took up permanent residence at Visborg Castle in Gotland, which led to his deposition through coup d'état by the National Councils of Denmark and Sweden in 1439.
+When the Danish nobility subsequently opposed his rule and refused to ratify his choice of Bogislaw IX, Duke of Pomerania as the next king of Denmark, Erik left Denmark in response and took up permanent residence at Visborg Castle in Gotland, which led to his deposition through coup d'état by the National Councils of Denmark and Sweden in 1439.

-In 1440, King Eric was succeeded by his nephew Christopher of Bavaria, who was chosen for the thrones of both Denmark and Sweden.
-Initially the Norwegian Riksråd remained loyal to him and wanted him to remain king of Norway.
-In September 1439, Eric had given Sigurd Jonsson the title of drottsete, under which he was to rule Norway in the King's name.
-But with the King isolated in Gotland, the Norwegian nobility also felt compelled to depose Eric through a coup d'état in 1440, and he was formally deposed in 1442, when Sigurd Jonsson stepped down as drottsete, and Christopher was elected king.
+In 1440, Erik was succeeded by his nephew Christopher of Bavaria, who was chosen for the thrones of both Denmark and Sweden.
+Initially the Norwegian Riksråd remained loyal to Erik and wanted him to remain king of Norway.
+In September 1439, Erik had given Sigurd Jonsson the title of drottsete, under which he was to rule Norway in the King's name.
+But with the King isolated in Gotland, the Norwegian nobility also felt compelled to depose Erik through a coup d'état in 1440, and he was formally deposed in 1442, when Sigurd Jonsson stepped down as drottsete, and Christopher was elected king.

-At the death of King Christopher in 1448, the next monarch was Eric's kinsman, Christian of Oldenburg (the son of Eric's earlier rival, Count Theodoric of Oldenburg), who succeeded to the throne of Denmark, while Karl Knutsson Bonde succeeded to the throne of Sweden.
-A rivalry ensued between Charles and Christian for the throne of Norway.
+At the death of King Christopher in 1448, the next monarch was Erik's kinsman, Christian of Oldenburg (the son of Erik's earlier rival, Count Theodoric of Oldenburg), who succeeded to the throne of Denmark, while Karl Knutsson Bonde succeeded to the throne of Sweden.
+A rivalry ensued between Karl and Christian for the throne of Norway.
 In 1450, Karl was forced to relinquish the throne of Norway in favour of King Christian.

 Duke of Pomerania

-For ten years, Eric lived in Gotland where he fought against the merchant trade in the Baltic.
+For ten years, Erik lived in Gotland where he fought against the merchant trade in the Baltic.